ahmedelsangek/Scoot-multi-page-website/README.md

-#S coot website - a multi-page website built from designs provided by frontendmentor.io
+# Scoot website - a multi-page website built from designs provided by frontendmentor.io

 * About this project
 * This was a premium challenge provided by Front End Mentor.